ticketmaster/aurora/catalog/pages/inputs/index.md

   - Prop: label
     Type: string
     Default: N/A
-    Notes: for variant 1
+    Notes: Visible with selected option.
+Supported only in variant 1
+  - Prop: placeholder
+    Type: string
+    Default: N/A
+    Notes: Visible instead of selected option.
+Overrides label.
+Supported in both variants.
   - Prop: isOpen
     Type: boolean
-    Default: false
+    Default: "false"
     Notes: Used to override internal isOpen state
   - Prop: keywordSearch
     Type: boolean
-    Default: true
+    Default: 'true'
     Notes: Used to override ability to use keyboard to focus on drop down option
   - Prop: withKeyboardProvider
     Type: boolean
-    Default: true
+    Default: 'true'
     Notes: Used to override inclusion of a KeyboardProvider to handle keydown events
-  - Prop: placeholder
+  - Prop: size
-    Type: string
+    Type: small or large
-    Default: N/A
+    Default: large
-    Notes: for variant 0
+    Notes: Defines size
 ```

 ## Drop Down Option